 Students acquire new tools to build substantive scenes.
 Whether a seasoned performer or new to improvisation, these acting lessons incorporate seamlessly into anyone’s base improv knowledge and experience.
 Students need only bring a willingness to explore the serious business of being funny while not taking themselves too serious in the process.

 Dramatic Improv 1 meets once a week for three hours over four weeks.
-It is open to students who have completed at least The Second City’s Improv Level C or have equivalent experience at a comparable program.
+It is open to students who have completed at least Improv Level C or its equivalent in a comparable program.

 While the first level focused on slowing down and grounding improvisation, this class will explore the building of dramatic tension and its subsequent release.
 The Second City style of improvisation, whether for entertainment or for sketch generation, is founded in honest, smart and grounded choices.
 Learning how to intensify the dramatic rise of scenes delivers strong, resonant work that easily translates high-level art.